IDMNYU/audiolab/docs/synths.md

 6. Slew base amount (sums with *1* x *2*)

 *Notes:*
-- the simplest use of the Negative Slew is as an **envelope follower** that limits falling signals.
+- The simplest use of the Negative Slew is as an **envelope follower** that limits falling signals.
 Voltage sent into input *3* will have a lag on rising signals correlated to the slew amount (*6* + *1* x *2*).
-- a pulse at input *3* will create a high voltage output at *4* that gradually falls to 0v at the slew amount, upon which the end trigger *5* will fire a pulse.
+- A pulse at input *3* will create a high voltage output at *4* that gradually falls to 0v at the slew amount, upon which the end trigger *5* will fire a pulse.
 Patching *6* back into *1* will turn the negative slew into a falling sawtooth **oscillator**.
-- the Negative Slew adds an interesting distortion to audio signals as, unlike a low-pass filter, it leaves rising signals untouched.
+- The Negative Slew adds an interesting distortion to audio signals as, unlike a low-pass filter, it leaves rising signals untouched.
-- the Dual Negative Slew is designed to be used with the Dual Positive Slew to perform bidirectional envelope following or create a complete attack-sustain-release (ASR) envelope generator.
+- The Dual Negative Slew is designed to be used with the Dual Positive Slew to perform bidirectional envelope following or create a complete attack-sustain-release (ASR) envelope generator.

 #### Envelope Generator #1, #2, #3

+The 1973 **Envelope Generator (EG)** modules generate attack-release envelopes, with added features to make them usable as oscillators and sample-and-hold modules.
+The three EG modules in the 73-75 system are identical.

 <img src = "./img/serge7375_2_345.png" width="30%" title="Envelope Generator" alt="Envelope Generator">

+1. "Start" trigger for the envelope generator (Pulse INPUT)
+2. "End" trigger for the envelope generator (Pulse OUTPUT)
+3. Envelope signal (DC OUTPUT)
+4. Gate signal (Pulse OUTPUT)
+5. Knob to set window size of gate (summed with *6*)
+6. CV input to set window size of gate (summed with *5*) (DC INPUT)
+7. "Cycle" trigger for the envelope generator (Pulse INPUT)
+8. "Hold" trigger for the envelope generator (Pulse INPUT)
+9. CV input for overall duration (sums with *10* and scales *11* and *12*) (DC INPUT)
+10. Base duration for EG (sums with *9* and scales *11* and *12*)
+11. Fall time for envelope (scaled by *9* + *10*)
+12. Rise time for envelope (scaled by *9* + *10*)

+*Notes:*
+- The EG can be used as a basic **envelope generator** by sending a pulse to the start input *1*.
+The voltage at *3* will rise and fall according to the envelope parameters (*9*-*12*), and a gate signal at *4* will go HIGH for all or part of the envelope, depending on the window size setting (*5* + *6*).
+The end trigger *2* will pulse when the envelope has completed its run.
+- The Cycle input, when set HIGH, wil cause the EG to generate a new envelope immediately after the last one completes; this allows you to use the module as a triangle wave **oscillator**.
+Patching the end trigger *4* into the start trigger *1* accomplishes more or less the same thing.
+- The Hold input, when set HIGH, will *freeze* all the EG's outputs and pause the timing of the rise/fall cycle.
+This can be used to create a [**sample-and-hold**](https://en.wikipedia.org/wiki/Sample_and_hold) effect if the envelope output is patched, e.g. into the frequency of an oscillator.
+- The duration, by being CV controllable, allows you to dynamically shorten and lengthen the entire envelope based on external voltage.
+- The envelope generator, like most of Tcherepnin's timing circuits (c.f. the Dual Slopes on the Random\*Source Serge) cannot be retriggered until they've completed their envelope.
+Driving the EG with a pulse train, and then setting the duration of the envelope to greater than the wavelength of the pulses, allows you to use the EG as a [**subharmonic oscillator**](https://en.wikipedia.org/wiki/Undertone_series), generating tones at 1/2, 1/3, etc. the frequency of the input.

 #### Adapter

+The **Adapter** is a passive utility module that converts between banana jacks and 1/8" (3.5mm) connectors.
+There are three pairs of connectors in the module, and each converter can be used as an input or an output to the Serge.

 <img src = "./img/serge7375_2_6.png" width="10%" title="Adapter" alt="Adapter">

+1. 1/8" connector
+2. Banana connector (any INPUT or OUTPUT)

+*Notes:*
+- The Adapter module is passive, and won't perform any filtering, attenuation, AC coupling, or preamplification on the signal in either direction.
+- The first 1/8" adapter jack on the 73-75 Serge in the IDM analog studio is wired to input 4 on the Behringer mixer.

 ## The Shelfisizer